Introduction

 ARPAC is composed of tenured faculty members representing the range of CU Boulder colleges and schools.
 ARPAC members serve three-year terms and the size of the committee varies depending upon the number of units undergoing review.
 The senior vice provost for academic planning and assessment co-chairs ARPAC with the vice provost and associate vice chancellor for faculty affairs as non-voting members; the executive vice provost for academic resource management and the vice chancellor for diversity, equity, and community engagement also serve as standing, non-voting members.
 By tradition, the co-chairs recruit ARPAC members in collaboration with the provost; nominees are then forwarded to the Boulder Faculty Assembly Executive Committee for approval.

-ARPAC and the internal and external review committees are administratively supported and correspond with the campus out of the Office of Faculty Affairs.
+ARPAC and external review committees are administratively supported and correspond with the campus out of the Office of Faculty Affairs.

 As described by campus policy, the provost convenes ARPAC as the program discontinuance committee when required.
 The group’s expected role and required work as it relates to program discontinuance can be found on the 2005 campus policy for academic program discontinuance.